not-raspberry/pytest_reorder/README.rst

 #.
 If no arguments are given, default reordering will be applied.
 #.
 If a list is passed, e.g. ``--reorder '(^|.*/)(test_)?unit' '*' '(^|.*/)(test_)?web'``, tests
-   are reordered to go as the matches the list do.
+   are reordered to go as the matches in the list do.
 Regular list items are treated as Python regexes.
 The special ``'*'`` match is required and specifies where to put tests that don't match any of the regexes.
 A single asterisk was chosen for that because it's not a valid regular expression.

 Programmatic interface